nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > * The NRIC provided must be the full NRIC of the patient to be edited. e.g. `S1234567A` and not `S123`.
 > * **At least one** of the optional fields must be provided. e.g. `edit S1234567A` is invalid.
 > * Existing values will be updated to the given input values.
-> * You can edit a patient's details even if they are not being currently displayed in the Patient List Panel.
+> * You can edit a patient's details even if they are not being currently displayed in the Patient List Panel but doing so will refresh the panel to display all patients after the patient's details have been edited.
 > * Refer to the [Parameter Details](#parameter-details) section for more information on the purpose and constraints of each parameter.

 Example: